jhorv/Exercises/Fsharp Exercises/readme.md

 I think I'll watch the OCaml videos for a bit.
 I think that might cheer me up.
 I feel a need to go on a firmer footing.

-UPDATE: It seems the course is closed and so are the lectures, so I found these [lecture notes](for a different course) for a different functional programming course in OCaml to tide me over.
+UPDATE: It seems the course is closed and so are the lectures, so I found these [lecture notes](http://www.ii.uni.wroc.pl/~lukstafi/pmwiki/index.php?n=Functional.Functional) for a different course for a different functional programming course in OCaml to tide me over.

 My God, the early lectures are damn brutal.
 I already know this stuff, so it is not a problem to me, but the instructor does not hold back even a little.